 Day 13: Sepik River, Return to Wewak

 This morning we visit another village and Haus Tamburan before arriving in Pagwi, a small scattering of houses, where we disembark from our canoes and continue by road to Wewak.
-This afternoon we have a walk through the town to see the memorial at the site of the Japanese/Papua New Guinea Peace Park.
-For those who wish, you may also stretch your legs with a walk along the beach or visit the local market.

-Day 14: To Port Moresby
+Day 16: Sites of Port Moresby

-Day 15: Fly to Louisa, Kiriwina Island, Trobriand Islands
+Day 17: Fly to the Trobriand Islands

-Day 16: Kiriwina Island, Trobriand Islands
+Day 18: Kiriwina Island, Trobriand Islands

 The label of a “free love society” has been placed on the islands, but the sexual practices of these people have been misunderstood.
 The society does encourage free choice and “casual encounters” as the norm for teenagers, however, people are encouraged to settle down to married life.
 The belief in this society is that all children are in spirit form until they enter a woman through her head and then are born.
 In addition to spending time with the villagers, we also explore the island including its beautiful beaches, WWII relics and nearby caves.
 Our time on Kiriwina Island is flexible so that we can explore according to the group’s interests and local events.

-Day 18: Return to Port Moresby
+Day 20: Fly to Port Moresby

-Day 21: Depart Port Moresby
+Day 21: Departure

-We say a fond farewell to this fascinating and beautiful country as we transfer to the airport for your departure flight.
+We say a fond farewell to this fascinating and beautiful country as we

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide